-The last formal actuarial valuation was carried out as at 31 March 2019.
-In that valuation cycle the actuary set a contribution rate of £nil for the period to 31 March 2023.
-The next actuarial valuation will be due as at 31 March 2022.
-As at 31 March 2019 the actuarial surplus of the scheme was £1,172,000, which represented a funding level of 106% of actuarial liabilities.
+The current actuarial valuation was carried out as at 31 March 2022.
+In this valuation cycle the actuary has set a contribution rate of £nil for the period to 31 March 2026.
+As at 31 March 2022 the actuarial surplus of the scheme was £5,139,000, which represented a funding level of 136% of actuarial liabilities.
+The economic benefit of the pension asset may be realised in the future by further contribution holidays or, ultimately, refunds of contributions paid.